Lazice/KitC-fanfictions/wips/He Sinks His Teeth into the Ones He Loves The Most.md

 A ticking clock, previously unnoticed by the two patients in this room.

 Yes the patient number grew,, involuntary of the doctor's will.
 However, it is more effective currently for me to finish with this current subject.
 She would prove to be give more value than the one on the ground.
-Besides, Luci really have outdone herself out there.
+Luci really have outdone herself out there.
 For that time, acquired herself another partner, a partner of even a stranger physique.
 O-07831 with their well developed combat abilities.
 The scar on my wrist was a decent mark of his now capabilities.

 She hummed as her hammer-tapped the binding staples to the ceramic pieces, affixed onto Luci's pre-existing body parts.
 Her face, still patchy with the beauty of stained glass and her crackling and blood.